datacult/AE-coding-conventions/activity-schema-dbt-template/README.md

 Refer to the documentation [here](https://www.notion.so/Activity-Schema-Docs-224fa8808c1b80e9982be516399656ce_) for more deepdive into the Activity Schema paradigm and its philosophical approach

-This template provides a complete framework with pre-built macros, identity resolution logic, and temporal join patterns.
+This template provides a complete framework with pre-built macros, identity resolution logic, and temporal join patterns (WIP).

 ## 📋 Prerequisites

-- dbt Core 1.5+ or dbt Cloud
+- dbt Core or dbt Cloud
 - Snowflake, BigQuery, or Redshift data warehouse
 - Basic understanding of dbt project structure
 - Raw event data from your application/website